 Bush and Blair; a hubristic ‘folie a deux’.

 They were made for each other, weren’t they?
 Not so much a marriage made in heaven as an accident waiting to happen.
 There was George W. Bush, the rich privileged son of a previous senator and president, the playboy, the drunkard, the ne’er-do-well, who went into politics by default.
-He was governor of Texas for a time but really didn’t have to do very much.
-He went into the presidential race with no experience in national government whatsoever.
-He might have been a quiet reflective president who slipped into the job...
+He was...
 Read more »

 Tempus fugit.